rameshbaboov/CarND-Advanced-Lane-Lines/advance_lane_finder_v2.md

 1. Create a software application that can calibrate the camera images for distortion so that the actual images are undistored
 2. Create a pipeline and test the pipeline to convert a camera image into a binary image that identifies the lanes after undistortion
 3. Create additional code that identifies the lane position and apply the same on the original image to identify the lanes
-4. Test the application on few
+4. Test the application on few test images
+5. Finally test the application on videos and create an output video with lanes identified

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

 ### Here I have considered the rubric points individually and described how I addressed each point in my implementation.

----

-### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.